ofux/demystifying-starknet-accounts/README.md

 Check the transaction has been accepted on L2 or L1 (wait until it is the case): `starknet get_transaction --hash <transaction-hash>`.

 **Once the transaction has been accepted on L2 or L1**, go to [https://faucet.goerli.starknet.io/](https://faucet.goerli.starknet.io/) and copy-paste the account contract address to get some ETH.

 You'll need it to pay fees.
 Wait until the request is complete.
+If you get `FEE_TRANSFER_FAILURE` errors while trying some commands below, just return to the faucet and ask for more ETH.

 ## Usage